njd5475/deckofcards/README.md

 		Deck = new Deck(Suit.values(), new Face[]{Ace, King, Queen, Jack, Ten, Nine, Ace, King, Queen, Jack, Ten, Nine});

 # Limitations and Future implementation
 The library currently only defines a Dealable deck.
 There are no capabilities for returning cards to a Dealable implementation.
-There migh be an additional implementation of a Redealable deck.
-Possibly creating an interface for a discard pile, something like ReplaceableDeck.
-Or make another Dealable implementation that recreates the deck with subsequent call to shuffle after all cards have been dealt.
+In the future there might be an additional implementation of a Redealable deck.
+Another possibility would be creating an interface for a discard pile.
+Perhaps something like ReplaceableDeck.
+Or this implementation could be modified so that a subsequent call to shuffle after all cards have been dealt would recreate the cards.